DhanshreeDeshmukh1/OIBSIP/README.md

+As part of my internship with Oasis Infobyte, I was entrusted with three key machine learning projects, each addressing unique business needs across different domains.
+These projects provided an excellent opportunity to apply advanced data science techniques to real-world problems, enhancing my practical expertise in the field.
+The tasks I completed were as follows:

 ## TASK 1 - IRIS FLOWER CLASSIFICATION
 This project implements a machine learning model to classify iris flowers into three species: It will compare the setosa (Iris-setosa), versicolor (Iris-versicolor) and virginica (Iris-virginica).
 The dataset used is the famous Iris dataset, which consists of 150 samples with four features: being the four variables of the study which included sepal length, sepal width, petal length and petal width.
 The target here is to design a classifier which can correctly determine the type of iris flowers based on these characteristics.